Product Hazards – Baby Gates and Enclosures

 NEVER use older, accordion-style gates with large V-shaped openings along the top edge and diamond-shaped openings in the sides that are large enough to entrap a child’s head and strangle the neck.
 At least nine children have been strangled to death by these accordion-style baby gates, including circular wooden enclosures, which were manufactured before 1985.

-According to 2010-2013 data from CPSC Nursery Product Reports, an average of one child per year dies from gate-related injuries.
-In 2015, 2,500 children received emergency room care as a result of gate-related injuries.
-Although gate-related injuries have decreased in recent years, recalls of safety gates do still occur.
-In 2016, IKEA recalled 80,000 units of their Patrull safety gate, after 55 incidents were reported worldwide.
+According to 2012-2014 data from CPSC Nursery Product Reports, an average of one child per year dies from gate-related injuries.
+In 2016, an estimated 2,900 emergency room treated injuries were related to gates.
+This is an increase from the 2,500 gate-related injuries in 2015.
+The most recent gate recall occured in 201; IKEA recalled 80,000 units of their Patrull safety gate, after 55 incidents were reported worldwide.

 A recall or a corrective action had been issued for baby gates and enclosures for various reasons including: